apache/dubbo-spi-extensions/dubbo-api-docs/README.md

 * @ResponseProperty Class attribute annotation: mark response parameters
     * value: parameter name
     * example: example

-### dubbo-api-docs-ui
+### Use note
 * Get API list direct connection:
 > Because Dubbo services with different functions may be registered in the same registration center,
 > but the name of the interface used by Dubbo doc is the same, so the interface of Dubbo doc uses direct connection to obtain the list of different interfaces of different functions.

-* The test can be connected directly or through the registration center
+> The test can be connected directly or through the registration center

-### Use note
 * The response bean (the return type of the interface) supports custom generics, but only one generic placeholder.
 * About the use of Map: the key of map can only use the basic data type.
 If the key of map is not the basic data type, the generated key is not in the standard JSON format, and an exception will occur
 * The API's synchronous / asynchronous is from org.apache.dubbo.config.annotation.Service.async